- Employment Law Guide

 A mine operator must provide with the plan submittal to the District Manager any comments and concerns raised by miners and miners’ representatives.

-If a miner, representative of miners, or job applicant, has general or specific questions about rights under the Act, he or she should contact the nearest MSHA office.
-The MSHA Web site(http://www.msha.gov/) lists locations and telephone numbers for its offices nationwide.
+If a miner, representative of miners, or job applicant, has general or specific questions about rights under the Act, he or she should contact the nearest Coal Mine Safety and Health or Metal and Nonmetal Mine Safety and Health MSHA office.

 Family liaison.
-The MINER Act requires MSHA to assign an individual to serve as a Family Liaison between MSHA and the families of victims of mine tragedies involving multiple deaths.
+Section 7 of the MINER Act requires MSHA to assign an individual to serve as a Family Liaison between MSHA and the families of victims of mine tragedies involving multiple deaths.
 MSHA is to be “as responsive as possible to requests from the families of mine accident victims for information relating to mine accidents.”
 In addition, in such accidents, MSHA must “serve as the primary communicator with the operator, miners’ families, the press, and the public.”

 Recordkeeping, Reporting, Notices and Posters